Typhoon Sinlaku (2008)

-Typhoon Sinlaku, known in the Philippines as Typhoon Marce, was a typhoon which affected the Philippines, Taiwan, China and Japan in mid September 2008.
+Typhoon Sinlaku, (Note: The name Sinlaku (Kosraean: Sinlackuh, [sinlɛkʌ]) was contributed by the Federated States of Micronesia and refers to the goddess of nature and breadfruit of Kosrae.) known in the Philippines as Typhoon Marce, was a typhoon which affected the Philippines, Taiwan, China and Japan in mid September 2008.
 It was recognised as the 13th named storm and the ninth typhoon of the 2008 Pacific typhoon season by the Japan Meteorological Agency.

-The name Sinlaku was one of the ten original names submitted to the WMOs Typhoon Committee for use from January 1, 2000, by Micronesia.
-It was last used in the 2002 Pacific typhoon season to name a tropical storm and is the name of a goddess worshipped on the island of Kosrae in Micronesia.
-Note that the name is apparently shortened (a seemingly routine practice of making names easier to read to Westerners) from the original "Sin Laku."

 Meteorological history

 On September 7, 2008, a tropical disturbance formed to the northeast of Manila in the Philippines.
 It was initially forecasted not to intensify into a tropical depression within 24 hours.
 However it was upgraded to a tropical depression early the next morning with both PAGASA & the JMA designating it as a minor tropical depression with PAGASA naming the depression as Marce.
 Meanwhile, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert on the developing depression.
 Later that day PAGASA upgraded the depression to a tropical storm whilst the JMA started to issue full advisories on the depression.
 That afternoon the JTWC designated the depression as Tropical Depression 15W.
 During that evening the depression had intensified into a tropical storm and was named Sinlaku by the JMA.
 The JTWC also upgraded the depression to a tropical storm that evening.